Social media and psychology: Parenting in the Age of Social Media

+Observant mediation allows children to engage in social/digital media without intervention or supervision.
+This method is best used with older adolescents using social media, which provides a space for "self-expression, socializing, and the exchange of knowledge," and can educate users on digital literacy and online interpersonal communication in valuable areas.
+In this stage, it is important for parents to be aware of social media "...tak[ing] away from interpersonal relationships that nurture social skills…" and potential struggles with "self-esteem, social comparison, and peer connections."

+In conclusion, scholars encourage parents to combine both techniques, allowing their children privacy while providing them security, maintaining an open line of communication, and creating a positive atmosphere around social media to prevent mental harm.

 The lens social media creates

 A 2017 Washington Post study found that 55% of people who got plastic surgery did so to appear better in selfie pictures.
 Social media has created an environment in which people look at themselves through a unique lens.
 This lens may showcase whether the person is deemed worthy and whether they meet the requirements to fit into modern day society.
 At its core, social media is a place where people compare themselves and constantly attempt to better their online appearance as evidenced by the aforementioned study conducted in the Washington Post.
 There is not one set lens that people use to compare themselves, rather people can view themselves in any manner that is applicable to their lives.
 This the reason that people that come from poorer backgrounds and broken families are more likely to abuse social media.
 According to the study Sociodemographic factors and social media use in 9-year-old children: the Generation R Study, children from poorer backgrounds or broken homes are significantly more likely to abuse social media and use it.
 In the study they were found to have a more negative impacts to their lives when compared to children coming from wealthier and more stable families.
 This is because they are using it as an escape or that they are viewing social media through their lens and our developing mental health problems when they see people that have perceived better lives than them.